 IFRS, IPSAS and GAAP Consulting

-Steven L. Henning, Ph.D., CPA, is the Partner-in-Charge of the Financial Advisory Services Group at Marks Paneth LLP.
+Steven L. Henning, Ph.D., CPA, is Partner-in-Charge of Financial Advisory Services at Marks Paneth LLP.
 He also serves on the Executive Committee of the firm.
 He has more than 20 years of experience in public accounting, securities litigation, consulting related to US Generally Accepted Accounting Principles (US GAAP), International Financial Reporting Standards (IFRS) and International Public Sector Accounting Standards (IPSAS) as well as teaching at the university level.

 Dr. Henning provides litigation consulting and expert witness services and assists boards of directors and senior executives in understanding and complying with regulations of the United States Securities and Exchange Commission (SEC) and other financial reporting requirements.
 His work in this area includes helping foreign private issuers to register and list their shares in the United States, responding to SEC comment letters and seeking SEC preclearance on reporting issues, conducting accounting training sessions for the personnel of multinational companies and consulting on issues such as fair value, among others.

 His distinguished career spans the regulatory arena as well as public accounting, corporate finance and academia.
 He has worked as an audit manager for a Big Four accounting firm and as a manager of acquisitions and corporate financial planning for a global provider of logistics and transportation solutions.

 He is also an accomplished educator, having served as an accounting professor for several years at the University of Colorado and, most recently, at Southern Methodist University.
 Throughout his academic career, he received several teaching awards and published numerous articles.